ilectra/durham/docs/hpcdays/workshops.md

 ## Wednesday, 4th June 2025

 ### Women in HPC (WHPC)
-**Convener: Eleanor Broadway (EPCC)**
+**Conveners: Eleanor Broadway (EPCC), Marion Weinzierl (ICCS)**
 - 09:45 - 10:30

 **The EDI Equation: Getting the Balance Wrong**

 In order to drive change and impact around equality, diversity and inclusion (EDI) we need a finely tuned balance of:

-Passion: People who care deeply and take action
+* Passion: People who care deeply and take action
-Lived experience: Those who are directly affected to provide input Diversity of voices to ensure suitability for all Institutional buy-in: Support from leadership, feeding into career progression to incentivise engagement.
+* Lived experience: Those who are directly affected to provide input
+* Diversity of voices to ensure suitability for all
+* Institutional buy-in: Support from leadership, feeding into career progression to incentivise engagement.
-Funding and resources
+* Funding and resources
-Accountability and accurate reporting on success of initatives But, when this balance tips the wrong way, we can see an unsustainable over-reliance on volunteer-driven initiatives with a lack of institutional buy-in and, ultimately, missed opportunities for driving real and impactful progress.
+* Accountability and accurate reporting on success of initatives

+But, when this balance tips the wrong way, we can see an unsustainable over-reliance on volunteer-driven initiatives with a lack of institutional buy-in and, ultimately, missed opportunities for driving real and impactful progress.

 Organised by representatives from the Women in High Performance Computing (WHPC) community, this panel session will discuss where here EDI efforts in HPC are falling short and explore how we can rebalance the equation — together.